Minneapolis-St Paul MSP Airport Terminal Map

 NOTE: The Lindbergh Terminal 1 is located at 4300 Glumack Drive (Zip Code: 55111); the Humprey Terminal 2 is located at 7150 Humphrey Drive (Zip Code: 55450)

-1. To connect from Lindbergh to Humphrey Terminal, you need to take the tram inside the terminal to the outside Lindbergh Terminal light rail transit station and jump on the train going in that direction.
-You can access the trams from several areas of the Terminal:
+To connect from Lindbergh to Humphrey Terminal, you need to take the tram (light rail transit) inside the terminal to the outside Lindbergh Terminal light rail transit station and jump on the train going in that direction.
+You can access the trams from several areas of the Terminal from:

-International Arrivals: Lindbergh's Concourse G has gates 1-10 and 11-22, with security checkpoint & international arrivals facility in the center.
+International Arrivals: Lindbergh T1's Concourse G has gates 1-10 and 11-22, with security checkpoint & international arrivals facility in the center.
 Unless you have gone through US customs clearance by participating airports, you need to go through passport check, retrieve checked bags, go through customs clearance and - if transferring to another flight - re-check-in your bag.
 New Automated Passport Control for U.S. & Canadian citizens at 10 APC kiosks (with 14 more by early 2015) are among most recent improvements - resulting in shorter wait times now.

 Global Entry; Security Checkpoints & TSA Pre-check: